jdiii/item-catalog/README.md

 ## Installation
 * 1. Install VirtualBox.
 You can download it here [here](https://www.virtualbox.org/wiki/Downloads)
 * 2. Install Vagrant.
 You can download it [here](https://www.vagrantup.com/downloads)
-* 3. Clone the Udacity full-stack VM to your computer usin the command `git clone https://github.com/udacity/fullstack-nanodegree-vm`
+* 3. Clone the Udacity full-stack VM to your computer using the command `git clone https://github.com/udacity/fullstack-nanodegree-vm`
 * 3. From the newly created directory, run `cd /vagrant` followed by `git clone https://github.com/jdiii/item-catalog.git`
 * 4. Create a Google client ID and download the client_secret json file Google provides.
 Store it in the `/item-catalog` directory as `client_secrets.json`
 	* [There are directions for how to create a client ID here](https://developers.google.com/identity/sign-in/web/devconsole-project)